Automattic/jetpack/_inc/client/components/form/form-toggle/README.md

 * `toggling`: (bool) whether the toggle is in the middle of being performed.
 * `disabled`: (bool) whether the toggle should be in the disabled state.
 * `onChange`: (callback) what should be executed once the user clicks the toggle.
-* `id`: (string) the id of the checkbox and the for attribute of the label, should be unique.